-We visited the City Of David several times over the years.
-Whether it was the standard route with the dry or wet tunnel.
+We visited the City Of David several times over the years – whether it was the standard route with the dry or wet tunnel.
 Or one of their tours like From the City of David to the Western Wall.
 Or even off-site activities like the Archaeological Experience in the Tzurim Valley National Park.
 And we always learned something new and enjoyed all our visits.
-Thus if you love archeology, history, or simply exploring, then I would suggest adding them to your todo list.
+Thus if you love archeology, history, or enjoy exploring, I suggest adding them to your to-do list.

 Moreover, since their tours are not that expensive, I would suggest considering joining one of them.